Why Building an Event Community is a Hot Trend for 2023

-- Charge a fee for annual membership (or include event community access in existing membership fees)
+- Charge a fee for an annual membership (or include event community access in existing membership fees)

-- All non-members to buy tickets to single events, with time-limited access to the space
+- Offer non-members paid tickets to single events, with time-limited access to the community space

 - Give members free or discounted access to ticketed events